BashiirHagi/kubernetes-dashboard/README.md

 # kubernetes-dashboard

-Installed a kubernetes dashboard to monitor EKS cluster health and metrics
+Installed a kubernetes dashboard on EKS cluster to monitor health and system metrics

 Installed on default kubernetes namespace